Olivia Culpo Flaunts Her Chest In Neon Cut-Out Dress On Instagram

 The second photo in the series showed the model posing from the front.
 This time, she leaned against the bar with her right arm.
 Olivia smiled with her lips closed, and stood out among the crowd in her bright ensemble.
 The dress had long sleeves with one large button in the front.
 Behind the model, you can see the bartender and the other guests mingling.

-While Culpo didn’t geo-tag the location of her newest post, she did post several Instagram Stories recently.
+While Culpo didn’t geotag the location of her newest post, she did post several Instagram Stories recently.
 These include videos of her getting ready at the hair station, plus a video of her unboxing a Louis Vuitton phone case.
 She appeared to be super into the case, taking a selfie video with it in the mirror.

 And it turns out that Olivia even went behind the bar eventually, as she shared videos of her making some drinks.
 But it wasn’t all serious, as she was also spotted grabbing bar food and munching on it too.
 At one point, she also started juggling the items at the bar.